Diversity, Equity, and Inclusion

-We’re advancing Diversity, Equity, and Inclusion (DEI) because sustainable prosperity can’t be achieved without it.
+We’re advancing Justice, Equity, Diversity, and Inclusion (JEDI) because sustainable prosperity can’t be achieved without it.

 “Our DEI journey has taught us that to advance our mission, we need to embrace racial equity and racial justice.
 And the traumas of 2020–2021 have reinforced this and pushed us to be bolder.”